[PROJECT] A Dozen Chargers in the Lab

 - Purple Line (FFT Spectrum): You’ll see this purple mountain range near the bottom of many graphs.
 This is a Fast Fourier Transform (FFT).
 It takes all the imperfections from the yellow line and sorts them by frequency.
 A large spike here would mean there is a significant amount of energy at that specific frequency.

-Switching Ripple is the presence of a main, high-frequency spike (and its harmonics) on the FFT.
+- Switching Ripple is the presence of a main, high-frequency spike (and its harmonics) on the FFT.
 This is caused by the natural charging and discharging cycle of the charger’s internal circuit.
-AC Chargers will swtich on and off many times per second to effectively create something that is DC current.
-For that reason, if I see a significant peak at 90KHz and nowhere else, for instance, I would say the charger has its primary switching ripple at 90KHz.
+AC Chargers will switch on and off many times per second to effectively create something that is DC current.
+For that reason, if there’s a significant peak at 90KHz and nowhere else, for instance, we’d say the charger has its primary switching ripple at 90KHz.
 If the charger has peaks at 90KHz and 180KHz, that is the switching ripple and its harmonic at 180KHz.
-(Note: Ken used the term ripple to mean Line Ripple, to describe the lower 120Hz fluctuations caused by the AC wall input; I use Switching Ripple to focus purely on the oscillator!)

 -